platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 ### Environment merge

-When you [merge](/glossary.md#merge) a child environment into a parent environment, any app or service on the child environment is merged into the parent.
+When you [merge](/glossary.md#merge) a child environment into a parent environment, all apps and services are copied from the child to the parent.

+Such merges don't affect resources allocated to apps and services that already existed on the parent environment.

-By default, the resources from the child environment are also merged into the parent.
+By default, when a **new** app or service is copied to the parent environment, it is given the same resources as on the child environment.

-However, you can set another resource initialization strategy.
+However, you can set another resource initialization strategy:

-{{% note theme="info" title="Prerequisite" %}}

-Make sure `sizing_api_enabled` is set to `true` in your `{{% vendor/configfile "app" %}}` file.

-{{% /note %}}

 {{< codetabs >}}